toptal/xene/README.md

 ```

 **Example:**
-For example, this method might be used to abort active dialog when users asks to.
+For example, this method might be used to abort active dialog when users ask to.

 ```js
 dialog.on('abort', _ => dialog.end())